 A Gift of Speech is dedicated to helping children and families communicate.
 We have been supporting children with their communication needs since 2008.
-As it takes more than one person to communicate, we work with families, schools, and therapists through education and consultation.
+As it takes more than one person to communicate, we work with families, schools, and therapists through education, consultation, evaluation, and direct therapy.
 We truly understand the gift of communication and we look forward to sharing our gifts with you.

 AAC – Augmentative and Alternative Communication Assessments and program design